krz8/petulant/manual.md

 Let me apologize in advance.
 My long-term operating system of choice has always been Unix and Unix-like systems.
-It's only in recent years that I've needed to live under Windows, and even more recent that I've needed to deliver Lisp applications in it.
+It's only in recent years that I've needed to live under Windows, and even more recently that I've needed to deliver Lisp applications in it.

 So, while I know the proper terms are “options” and “switches” under